-- Outings have a purpose with specific learning and development outcomes. - If staff are 'borrowed' from another area to maintain ratios on an outing they are fully briefed about the children, they are accompanying. - The excursion does not go ahead if concerns are raised about its viability at any point. - Parents are informed of an outing and staff check that consent forms on children's registration were signed. - A minimum of two staff accompany children on outings.
+- Outings have a purpose with specific learning and development outcomes. - If staff are 'borrowed' from another area to maintain ratios on an outing they are fully briefed about the children they are accompanying. - The excursion does not go ahead if concerns are raised about its viability at any point. - Parents are informed of an outing and staff check that consent forms on children's registration were signed. - A minimum of two staff accompanies children on outings.
 There is a ratio of 1:2 for babies in buggies, some disabled children, and children up to 3 years.
-Older children have a ratio of 1:4, depending on the risk assessment. - Children are specifically allocated to each member of staff/volunteer; they are responsible for supervising their designated children for the duration of the excursion. - Parents on outings are responsible for their own children only. - Parents who have undergone vetting as volunteers may be included in the ratio. - The designated lead for the outing has responsibility for only one child. - A mobile phone belonging to the setting, and small first aid kit is taken out. - Staff make sure they have water, plastic cups, spare nappies/change of clothes and wet wipes for the children going out appropriate to the length of time they are out for. - Sun cream is applied as needed and children are clothed appropriately - Children wear high viz vests. - Staff have emergency contacts, medication and equipment needed for children.
+Older children have a ratio of 1:4, depending on the risk assessment. - When walking, SEN children have a ratio of 1:1 or 1:2 dependant on level of need and understanding - Children are specifically allocated to each member of staff/volunteer; they are responsible for supervising their designated children for the duration of the excursion. - Parents on outings are responsible for their own children only. - Parents who have undergone vetting as volunteers may be included in the ratio. - A mobile phone belonging to the setting, and small first aid kit is taken out. - Staff make sure they have water, plastic cups, spare nappies/change of clothes and wet wipes for the children going out appropriate to the length of time they are out for. - Sun cream is applied as needed and children are clothed appropriately - · Children wear high visibility vests on walks - Staff have emergency contacts, medication and equipment needed for children.